 Once my wife engineered her layoff, we proceeded to travel for eight weeks a year across the world.
 We hit many of our bucket list stops such as Angkor Wat in Cambodia and St. Petersburg in Russia.
 Our goal was to travel as much as possible until we no longer wanted to travel for years!
 Why?
 Because we finally decided we were ready to start a family.

 After several years of trying, our son finally arrived in the spring of 2017.
 Between the time my wife left her job and our son was born, we continued to save at least 50% of our after-tax income from our online business by living super frugally.
-We bought a smaller house in a less expensive neighborhood in 2014 and rented out our larger, more expensive house that same year, thereby lowering our expenses by roughly 40%.
+We bought a smaller house in a less expensive neighborhood in 2014 and rented out our larger, more expensive house that same year.
+As a result, we lowered our expenses by roughly 40%.

 In 2017 I also got my final after-tax severance check from the employer I left in 2012.
 It almost felt as though my employer had given us a gift for our son since the check arrived just days before he was born.